 - Town Hall Debate – Two or more students face the audience and answer questions from them.
 Each side gets a chance to answer each question, and can rebut each other as long as it stays more-or-less civilised!

-Need more ways to engage your students? 💡 Check out these 12 student engagement ideas for the live and online classrooms!
+Need more ways to engage your students? 💡 Check out these 12 student engagement ideas or, the flipped classroom technique, for the live and online classrooms!

 40 Student Debate Topics

 Looking for some inspiration to bring your debate to the classroom floor?
 Take a look through these 40 student debate topics below and take a vote with your students on which to go with.

 - Should we create a hybrid classroom and have both remote and in-class learning?